 AEMO’s report also delved into changing electricity consumer patterns coupled with the impact of new technologies which resulted in the NEM recording its lowest operational demand since 2002.

 This trend was not limited to the NEM.
 In Western Australia, the Wholesale Electricity Market also recorded one of its lowest demand loads ever at 1,199 MW.

 NEM average operational demand has been declining since 2009 which has been influenced by the decline of energy-intensive industries; increased uptake of rooftop PV; and higher uptake of energy efficiency improvements.

 Over 3 GW of large-scale renewable energy projects commenced generation in the NEM during 2018, representing a 66% increase in capacity from the start of the year.
 This contributed to a 34% decrease in spot Large-scale Generation Certificate prices over the quarter.

 South Australia continues to blaze a trail in the rooftop solar sphere, recording an all-time low electricity demand of 599 MW at 1 pm on October 21.

 Do you want to learn more about wholesale energy contracts?

-Our Energy Management consultants are constantly plugged into the National Energy Market and will advise you on the best time to go to the market.
+Our Energy Experts are constantly plugged into the National Energy Market and will advise you on the best time to go to the market.